Azure/acs-engine/README.md

 ## Overview

 The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators.
 The input to the tool is a cluster definition.
-The cluster definition is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.
+The cluster definition (or apimodel) is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.

-The cluster definition file enables the following customizations to your Docker enabled cluster:
+The cluster definition file enables you to customize your Docker enabled cluster in many ways including:
 * choice of DC/OS, Kubernetes, Swarm Mode, or Swarm orchestrators
 * multiple agent pools where each agent pool can specify:
- * standard or premium VM Sizes,
+   * standard or premium VM Sizes, including GPU optimized VM sizes
- * node count,
+   * node count
- * Virtual Machine ScaleSets or Availability Sets,
+   * Virtual Machine ScaleSets or Availability Sets
- * Storage Account Disks or Managed Disks (under private preview)
+   * Storage Account Disks or Managed Disks
-* Docker cluster sizes of 1200
+   * OS and distro
 * Custom VNET
+* Extensions

 ## User guides